Phoenix Roadrunners (ECHL)

 The Phoenix Roadrunners were a minor league ice hockey team based in Phoenix, Arizona.
-They played in the ECHL beginning in the 2005–06 season and ceasing operations at the end of the 2008–09 season.
+They played in the ECHL from the 2005–06 season until the end of the 2008–09 season when they ceased operations.

 History

 Barry Kemp, the majority owner of the Long Beach Ice Dogs, was awarded an ECHL expansion franchise to play in Ontario, California.
 In 2004, Kemp partnered with Rick Adams, David LeFevre, John Butler, and Mike Nelson to create Bloomington Partners and transferred the Ontario ECHL franchise rights to Bloomington, Illinois, with the intention to begin play in the 2005–06 season.
 After an apparent fallout among the Bloomington Partners, the city voided its contract with the ownership group for the arena.
 The ECHL franchise was sold to Legacy Partners, LLC, headed by Phoenix Suns' majority owner Robert Sarver and the franchise was relocated to Phoenix.
 Former Phoenix Coyotes star Claude Lemieux was named as the club's first president.

 In 2005, after four years without a minor league hockey team following the demise of the Phoenix Mustangs, the Phoenix Roadrunners' name was revived.
 In their first season, 2005–06, the Roadrunners began the season well but dropped throughout the year because of injuries and finished with the league's worst record.

 In the off-season of 2006–07, the Roadrunners cemented an affiliation deal with the Phoenix Coyotes of the National Hockey League.
 The Roadrunners once again started very well, staying above .500 for the beginning of the year.
 The team climbed up the National Division, topping out at fifth place.
 However, after several mid-season trades, the team ended up with a 27–40 record.
 Furthermore, with eight games left in the regular season, head coach Ron Filion and general manager Ray Delia resigned, Filion being replaced by assistant coach Brad Church.
 The Roadrunners still qualified for their first trip to the Kelly Cup playoffs.
 However, in the first round the team was swept 4–0 by their rivals, the Las Vegas Wranglers.

 After the season ended, the Roadrunners decided to keep Church as head coach.
 In the front office, Claude Lemieux chose to resign as president, but stated that he would continue to act as a consultant to the team.

 The Phoenix Coyotes chose not to renew their affiliation agreement for the 2007–08 season and instead went with the other minor league hockey team in Arizona, the Arizona Sundogs of the Central Hockey League.
 The Roadrunners then signed a two-year affiliation agreement with the San Jose Sharks and its American Hockey League affiliate, the Worcester Sharks on October 19, 2007.